Sunjnn/singleCoreGEMM/README.md

 [Homework 1](https://sites.google.com/lbl.gov/cs267-spr2022/hw-1) of cs267.

-Implement GEMM by multiple level of blocking, but it degrade performance.
+Implement GEMM by multiple level of blocking and decrease size of `AB`, it achieves one sixths FLOPS to MKL.

 ## build and run